kb1995/railsjunior/_posts/2019-07-07-implement-a-passwordless-auth-with-sorcery.md

 end
 ```

+Congrats!
+You now have a passwordless authentication

-### Final touches - UsersController and user views
+## Final touches - UsersController and user views

-Your UsersController should look like this
+Let's finish this article by actually something.

+Update your UsersController which allows us to update the user name.

 ```rb
 class UsersController < ApplicationController